 Pride and arrogance reflects a state of inordinate self-esteem, an unreasonable conceit of one's own superiority in talent, beauty, wealth, rank, among other traits that promote self-worth.
 Once a person suits up with self-esteem it can lead to lofty airs of others, with real or imagined consciousness of power.

-Scripture gives warning against one's possessing such fleshly attributes: I will punish the world for their evil, and the wicked for their iniquity; and I will cause the arrogancy of the proud to cease, and will lay low the haughtiness of the terrible (Isaiah 13:11).
+Scripture gives warning against one's possessing such fleshly attributes: I will punish the world for their evil, and the wicked for their iniquity; and I will cause the arrogance of the proud to cease, and will lay low the haughtiness of the terrible (tyrants) (Isaiah 13:11).

-I will visit them, or inflict upon them the punishment of their iniquity and will cause the arrogancy of the proud to cease, and will lay low the haughtiness of the terrible, is referring to two kings of Babylon (Nebuchadnezzar & Belshazzar) who were famous for their pride, arrogance, and haughtiness.
+It was noted I will visit them, or inflict upon them the punishment of their iniquity and will cause the arrogance of the proud to cease, and will lay low the haughtiness of the terrible (tyrants), is referring to two kings of Babylon (Nebuchadnezzar & Belshazzar) who were famous for their pride, arrogance, and haughtiness.

 We are seeing an abundance of such in modern times; with some rulers of tyranny having already been deposed or removed from their high position, in which they exalted themselves and caused others to suffer.
-As previously noted: Isaiah, in speaking the words of the Lord, said: I will cause the arrogancy of the proud to cease, and lay low the haughtiness of the terrible!
+Again the words of the Lord, through the prophet Isaiah: I will cause the arrogance of the proud to cease, and lay low the haughtiness of the terrible (tyrants)!